 Directions: Exit C of YMT MTR.
 At the exit, take a sharp right turn at the fruit juice stall.
 Keep walking until you pass a rubbish chute area then take a left turn.
 The whole area sells Claypot rice actually, so do spot the correct one.

 Their rice was quite bland though, that left us feeling quite disappointed.
 We tasted better ones in Chinatown, Singapore.
 If you’re not a big eater, one pot is good for two persons.
-What you really have to order is their Oyster omelette made from duck eggs!
-Each serving comes with 2 pieces and we ordered twice, but still couldn’t have enough of it.
+What you really have to order is their Oyster omelette made from duck eggs.
+Each serving comes with 2 pieces and we ordered twice, but still couldn’t get enough of it.
 Craving for it now as I type!
+HAHA

 After our dinner, we headed to Mongkok for our shopping!